 Men writing from the inside out about life’s end.

-Famous for his sports writing, ‘This Old Man’ is Agnell’s reflection on life, starting ith what is and isn’t working- kind of a Medical History but with the life that was going on around the health issues.
+Famous for his sports writing, ‘This Old Man’ is Angell’s reflection on life, starting ith what is and isn’t working- kind of a Medical History but with the life that was going on around the health issues.

 The lower-middle sector of my spine twists and jogs like a Connecticut county road, thanks to a herniated disk seven or eight years ago.
 This has cost me two or three inches of height, transforming me from Gary Cooper to Geppetto.